michael2012z/BitBible/markdown/KJV/files/2Chr.md

 12. And they removed the burnt offerings, that they might give according to the divisions of the families of the people, to offer unto the Lord, as it is written in the book of Moses.
 And so did they with the oxen.

-13. And they roasted the passover with fire according to the ordinance: but the other holy offerings sod they in pots, and in caldrons, and in pans, and divided them speedily among all the people.divided…: Heb. made them run
+13. And they roasted the passover with fire according to the ordinance: but the other holy offerings sod they in pots, and in caldrons, and in pans, and divided them speedily among all the people.

 14. And afterward they made ready for themselves, and for the priests: because the priests the sons of Aaron were busied in offering of burnt offerings and the fat until night; therefore the Levites prepared for themselves, and for the priests the sons of Aaron.

-15. And the singers the sons of Asaph were in their place, according to the commandment of David, and Asaph, and Heman, and Jeduthun the king’s seer; and the porters waited at every gate; they might not depart from their service; for their brethren the Levites prepared for them.place: Heb. station
+15. And the singers the sons of Asaph were in their place, according to the commandment of David, and Asaph, and Heman, and Jeduthun the king’s seer; and the porters waited at every gate; they might not depart from their service; for their brethren the Levites prepared for them.

 16. So all the service of the Lord was prepared the same day, to keep the passover, and to offer burnt offerings upon the altar of the Lord, according to the commandment of king Josiah.

-17. And the children of Israel that were present kept the passover at that time, and the feast of unleavened bread seven days.present: Heb. found
+17. And the children of Israel that were present kept the passover at that time, and the feast of unleavened bread seven days.

-18. And there was no passover like to that kept in Israel from the days of Samuel the prophet; neither did all the kings of Israel keep such a passover as Josiah kept, and the priests, and the Levites, and all Judah and Israel that were present, and the inhabitants of Jerusalem.present: Heb. found
+18. And there was no passover like to that kept in Israel from the days of Samuel the prophet; neither did all the kings of Israel keep such a passover as Josiah kept, and the priests, and the Levites, and all Judah and Israel that were present, and the inhabitants of Jerusalem.

 19. In the eighteenth year of the reign of Josiah was this passover kept.

-20. After all this, when Josiah had prepared the temple, Necho king of Egypt came up to fight against Carchemish by Euphrates: and Josiah went out against him.temple: Heb. house
+20. After all this, when Josiah had prepared the temple, Necho king of Egypt came up to fight against Carchemish by Euphrates: and Josiah went out against him.

 21. But he sent ambassadors to him, saying, What have I to do with thee, thou king of Judah?
-I come not against thee this day, but against the house wherewith I have war: for God commanded me to make haste: forbear thee from meddling with God, who is with me, that he destroy thee not.the house…: Heb. the house of my war
+I come not against thee this day, but against the house wherewith I have war: for God commanded me to make haste: forbear thee from meddling with God, who is with me, that he destroy thee not.

 22. Nevertheless Josiah would not turn his face from him, but disguised himself, that he might fight with him, and hearkened not unto the words of Necho from the mouth of God, and came to fight in the valley of Megiddo.

-23. And the archers shot at king Josiah; and the king said to his servants, Have me away; for I am sore wounded.wounded: Heb. made sick
+23. And the archers shot at king Josiah; and the king said to his servants, Have me away; for I am sore wounded.

 24. His servants therefore took him out of that chariot, and put him in the second chariot that he had; and they brought him to Jerusalem, and he died, and was buried in one of the sepulchres of his fathers.
-And all Judah and Jerusalem mourned for Josiah.in one…: or, among the sepulchres
+And all Judah and Jerusalem mourned for Josiah.

 25. And Jeremiah lamented for Josiah: and all the singing men and the singing women spake of Josiah in their lamentations to this day, and made them an ordinance in Israel: and, behold, they are written in the lamentations.

-26. Now the rest of the acts of Josiah, and his goodness, according to that which was written in the law of the Lord,goodness: Heb. kindnesses
+26. Now the rest of the acts of Josiah, and his goodness, according to that which was written in the law of the Lord,

 27. And his deeds, first and last, behold, they are written in the book of the kings of Israel and Judah.